kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## What "LangGraph" Added

-It formalized branching logic and loops.
+It formalized branching logic and loops
-Useful for agent simulations.
+Useful for agent simulations
 But as foundation models gained planning ability, the need declined

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.